-Inventus Capital Partners has hit the final close on its third venture capital firm, as the India-focussed early-stage investment firm gears up to expand its bets on local startups.
+Inventus Capital Partners has hit the final close on its third venture capital fund, as the India-focussed early-stage investment firm gears up to expand its bets on local startups.

 Inventus had hit the road to raise the fund in late 2016.
 It had aimed to raise at least Rs 325 crore and up to Rs 125 crore more, VCCircle reported last year.
 Dhol said the fund marked the first close last year at around Rs 200 crore.